 We didn’t have enough to fill the giant 10 quart pot, so I stuffed some aluminum foil around the edges to keep them upright.
 Then I added three cups of hot water to the bottom of the pot and cranked that puppy up.
 I clicked pork and then adjusted the time to 22 minutes.
 I honestly didn’t expect them to be done.
 But they were.
 I was wrong.
 I can admit it.
 It doesn’t happen often so it’s all good.

 22 minutes later and I had perfectly steamed tamales.
 Not dry, not undercooked, just right.
 I was seriously impressed.
 We had already invested a few hours into this, so any time savings is worth it.
 So now we know.
 Yes, you can steam tamales in a pressure cooker.
-But seriously, what can this thing NOT do?
+But seriously, you can keep your tea hot with these and steam tamales, what can this thing NOT do?